martinkearn/Content/Blogs/Discarding forms in Blazor.md

 ---
-title: Are you Sure?
-Discarding forms in Blazor
+title: Discarding forms in Blazor
 author: Martin Kearn
 description: This article will discuss how to check what a user wants to do with an unsubmitted form if they attempt to navigate away in Blazor.
 image: https://github.com/martinkearn/Content/raw/master/Blogs/Images/forms.jpg